Generic selectors

 Reduce Background Noise and Visual Clutter

-• Turning off non-essential notifications
+• Turning off non-essential notifications to reduce interruptions

-• Lowering background noise
+• Lowering background noise or using quiet ambient sounds

-• Using soft, neutral lighting
+• Using soft, neutral lighting instead of harsh overhead lights

 Move Your Body Gently Every Day

-• Mood regulation
+• Mood regulation through natural chemical messengers

-• Stress release
+• Stress release by lowering physical tension

 Get Some Natural Light Early in the Day

-• Alertness
+• Alertness and mental sharpness

-• Energy patterns
+• Healthier daily energy patterns

-• Sleep quality at night
+• Better sleep quality later at night

-• Step outside in the morning
+• Step outside briefly in the morning

-• Sit near a window
+• Sit near a window while having breakfast or coffee

-• Open curtains early
+• Open curtains early to let daylight in

 Limit Stimulation in the Evening

-• Reduce screen brightness
+• Reducing screen brightness in the evening

-• Avoid heavy content before bed
+• Avoiding emotionally intense or demanding content before bed

 Support the Body With Simple, Thoughtful Choices

-• Staying hydrated
+• Staying hydrated throughout the day

-• Managing stress gently
+• Managing stress in gentle, realistic ways

-• Being mindful with caffeine
+• Being mindful with caffeine timing and quantity

 Conclusion: Progress Comes From Consistency, Not Perfection